mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 ---

 Pomri took one look at the shore near the cove and knew that something was amiss.
-There seemed to be a distinct and imprecise absence of rock and sand, as if a struggle had taken place here.
+There seemed to be a distinct and imprecise absence of rock and sand, as if a struggle had taken place.

 "No," she said, worried.
 "No. Not the boat."

-She lit her lantern quicker than I thought it could be done and entered the cove ahead of me.
+She lit her lantern with haste and checked the area for evidence of movement.

+"A path has been carved out of the land here.
+And look!"

+She pointed to a trail of blood with light specks of kanosin that led into the cove.

+_Specks?
+Peculiar._

+I kneeled down to get a closer look, and before I noticed, she entered the cove.
+I had to follow.

 "This.
 This is not good," she said as she searched everywhere for the canoe we had arrived on.
 I saw the divot where it had been, with streaks of algae running down into the water.
 It was clear it had been stolen.

-"DAMMIT!" she said, pushing me aside and rushing out of the cove to search for it on the horizon.
-She was long gone when a strange but familiar voice spoke in the cove.
+"DAMN IT ALL!" she said, pushing me aside and rushing out of the cove to search for it on the horizon.
+Again I took off following her, but I noticed something strange in the distance.
+A dull surface when all else was shining and wet from the light on my legs.
+As I approached, a strange but familiar voice spoke in the cove.

 "I tried to stop him," thi said.

-A shiver filled my bones, turning me around to find the source.
-The blue light on my legs revealed the figure of a maman a few paces from me.
-In dark and tattered clothes.
-The same one we encountered when we arrived.
+My bones shivered as I froze in place, and the figure of a maman appeared a few paces from me where the dullness had been.
+Thi was in dark and tattered clothes that matched the ones on the maman who fled when we arrived.

 "Tried to stop who?
 Who are you?"